blyxxyz/lexopt/DESIGN.md

 Some rambling thoughts that don't deserve a place in the README.

 # Cleanness
-The API consists of two clean simple powerful methods with no arguments and no configurability, plus some more junk to make them convenient to use.
+The API consists of a handful of clean simple powerful methods with no arguments and no configurability, plus some more junk to make them convenient to use.

 Language features are to be preferred over library features as much as possible.
 That way the library can stay smaller and code that uses the library is hopefully easier to understand in detail for people who aren't familiar with the library.